davidmcclure/news-vec/notebooks/thesis4/index.md

 [top 90, articles]

 Beyond these rolled-up link and article counts, we can also easily get a high-level sense of how the footprint of different outlets on Twitter has evolved over the 2-year data window.
 Using the `postedTime` timestamps on each tweet, we can group links from an outlet by day, for instance, and look at the historical volume trend.
-For NYT:
+For The New York Times:

 <img src="figures/nyt-links-per-day.png" />